Software for creating a database for your store

 A PIM is a centralized database where you can:

 - Import all your documents and files (such as Excel and CSV)

-- Edit and manage product cards more intuitively
+- Edit and manage product pages more intuitively

-- Decide with one click what you want to make public, share, export, or connect to other software systems, such as catalog design.
+- Decide with one click what you want to make public, share, export, or connect to other channels, marketplaces or software systems.

 Designing a database for your virtual store: the essential components

 Before opening Office, you need to analyze what your product catalog should look like, how you want to organize your product information, and where you're going to use your database.